 We have taken away the old ladder of social mobility, the academic selection that used to form a way out for the bright children of poor families, and like Brazilian street children they have nothing but the delusive hope of footballing success – a delusion that is particularly cruel, since it seems to offer the prospect of fantastic personal wealth without any academic qualifications whatever.

-It is time, moreover, that we addressed the crisis, and faced the appalling possibility that there is a correlation between our footballing achievements and our general attitudes to education.
+It is time, moreover, that we addressed the crisis, and faced the appalling possibility that there is a correlation between our footballing achievements and our general attitudes to education promoting the use of services like this psle chinese tuition.
 Of course this is a nation already suspicious of intellectuals, and there is nothing more hilarious and deplorable than a swot on the pitch.

 You remember how poor old Graeme Le Saux used to be accused of being gay, just because he sounded vaguely educated.
 Then think of the educational attainments of Wayne Rooney, or Robbie Fowler, and contrast them with some of the comparative brainboxes from other footballing countries.

 One might mention Albert Camus, who in addition to his status as a top French writer and existentialist was an international goalie for Algeria.
 Then there is the late Pope John Paul II, who presumably employed the hand of God to keep goal for Wadowice.